RobbeHeirman/GildedRose-Conundra/PLAN.md

 is actually an invariant property on Item.
 We will not implement using DbC as this is an out-of-scope topic, but we should probably do some precondition check before running our items (as we cannot check this on item construction because of the overpowered Goblin)

+### Step5: What do we recognize in our current code setup?
+Our code looks clean now, but potential future problems may arise with the current code setup.
+If more types of items define we will need to write more methods to handle the behaviour in the GildedRoseApp.
+Resulting in one big class where all our methods will live in.
+One specific pattern comes to mind that solves [this](https://refactoring.guru/design-patterns/strategy)
+The idea is that the GildedTros App only wants to update an item, but doesn't really need to hold the details of the implementation.